 Your citizenship determines how we process the paperwork for your application, but not how we review your application.
 Any student who attends school outside the U.S. will work with his/her international admissions officer so that cultural and educational differences are kept in perspective throughout the review process.

 No. We cannot accept substitutions to the testing requirements.
 All applicants, freshman and transfer, need to submit scores from either the SAT Reasoning Exam or the ACT.

 Vanderbilt does not offer conditional admission.
 We do have an English Language Center, but it is separate from our degree programs.
-If you apply to ELC, you are applying to enter only the language program and admission to the university is not guaranteed.
 Students applying to Vanderbilt University should be prepared to enter directly into our English-speaking classrooms.